-The distributed switch configuration is the same on all VSRN storage hosts.
+The distributed switch configuration is the same on all VxRail storage hosts.
 It is recommended to have at least two uplinks for each host to provide load balancing and fail back redundancy.
+The below image shows an example of a distributed switch configuration for VxRail.